-Git is a powerful and popular system for version control.
-Suppose your Katalon Studio automation project involves several or more members, you should use Git or another source control system for managing change and configuration on your test project.
+Git is an essential system for version control.
+Suppose your Katalon Studio automation project involves several or more members.
+In that case, you should use Git or another source control system for managing change and configuration on your test project.
 You can share a Git repository across multiple team members to help improve the team's collaboration and productivity.

-2. Now the Git integration feature should be enabled.
+Now, the Git integration feature should be enabled.
 We are ready to use Git from Katalon Studio.

 Clone a Katalon Studio project from a Git repository

-After enabling Git Integration, you can clone an existing Git repository into a newly created directory on the local machine.
+After enabling Git Integration, you can clone an existing Git repository into a newly-created directory on the local machine.

-The Source Git Repository dialog will be displayed.
-Where:
+The Clone Git Repository dialog is displayed.

 git config --global http.sslVerify false